Item 17: Be wary of shared-state parallelism

 • Include deadlock detection tools in your CI system (Item 32), such as no_deadlocks, ThreadSanitizer, or parking_lot::deadlock.

-• As a last resort: design, document, test and police a locking hierarchy that describes what lock orderings are allowed/required.
-This should be a last resort because any strategy that relies on engineers never making a mistake is obviously doomed to failure in the long term.
+• As a last resort: design, document, test, and police a locking hierarchy that describes what lock orderings are allowed/required.
+This should be a last resort because any strategy that relies on engineers never making a mistake is likely to be doomed to failure in the long term.

-More abstractly, multi-threaded code is an ideal place to apply the general advice: prefer code that's so simple that it is obviously not wrong, rather than code that's so complex that it's not obviously wrong.
+More abstractly, multithreaded code is an ideal place to apply the following general advice: prefer code that's so simple that it is obviously not wrong, rather than code that's so complex that it's not obviously wrong.

-1: The third category of behaviour is thread-hostile: code that's dangerous in a multithreaded environment even if all access to it is externally synchronized.
+The third category of behavior is thread-hostile: code that's dangerous in a multithreaded environment even if all access to it is externally synchronized.

-2: The Clang C++ compiler includes a -Wthread-safety option, sometimes known as annotalysis, that allows data to be annotated with information about which mutexes protect which data, and functions to be annotated with information about the locks they acquire.
-This gives compile-time errors when these invariants are broken, like Rust; however, there is nothing to enforce the use of these annotations in the first place – for example, when a thread-compatible library is used in a multi-threaded environment for the first time.
+The Clang C++ compiler includes a -Wthread-safety option, sometimes known as annotalysis, that allows data to be annotated with information about which mutexes protect which data, and functions to be annotated with information about the locks they acquire.
+This gives compile-time errors when these invariants are broken, like Rust; however, there is nothing to enforce the use of these annotations in the first place—for example, when a thread-compatible library is used in a multithreaded environment for the first time.